pahsantana/pahsantana/README.md

 ### Who I am?

 My name is Paloma Santana.
-I'm 20yo and I'm from São Paulo, Brazil.
+I'm 20yo and I'm from São Paulo-SP, Brazil.
 I'm a student full-stack developer.
 Passionate about technology and helping to solve problems.

 ------------------------------------------------------------------------------------------------------------------------------------------------